talhaid/mazesimulator/README.md

 # BFS Simulator 🌲🔍

-A beautiful, interactive visualization of the **Breadth-First Search (BFS)** algorithm in a 2D maze grid.
-Watch as the algorithm explores the "waves" of the graph and builds the shortest-path tree in real-time.
+An interactive visualization of the Breadth-First Search (BFS) algorithm on a 2D maze grid.
+Observe how the algorithm explores the graph level order traversal and constructs the shortest-path tree in real time.

 ## <img width="1919" height="909" alt="mazesimulator" src="https://github.com/user-attachments/assets/de14272b-8c5d-46d4-a3e6-966903c60937" />